"Wild Whatcom inspires people of all ages to love and care for the earth. At the heart of Wild Whatcom is joy! " –Parent, Wild Whatcom Participant

 Outdoor explorations are structured yet flexible - nature provides spontaneous and important lessons that inspire learning in the moment.
 We utilize the power of play, learning to be "here and now," and innate curiosity to catalyze a love of nature.

 Teaching methods are child-led and Socratic in nature.
-We use Coyote Mentoring techniques: answering questions with prompts to inspire reflection and personal discovery.
+We use techniques such as answering questions with prompts to inspire reflection and personal discovery.
 Opportunities for real life problem-solving occur every time we're together.
 Challenges become collaborative possibilities.

 Service projects are a means to discover the joy in giving – to learn first-hand that to give is to receive – and to expand young people’s awareness of how many ways they can make a difference in their community.